micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 And the priest shall offer the burnt offering and the grain offering on the altar.
 So the priest shall make atonement for him, and he shall be clean.

 ###### 21
-"But if he _is_ poor and cannot afford it, then he shall take one male lamb _as_ a trespass offering to be waved, to make atonement for him, [^d]one-tenth _of an ephah_ of fine flour mixed with oil as a grain offering, a log of oil,
+"But if he _is_ poor and cannot afford it, then he shall take one male lamb _as_ a trespass offering to be waved, to make atonement for him, one-tenth _of an ephah_ of fine flour mixed with oil as a grain offering, a log of oil,

 ###### 22
 and two turtledoves or two young pigeons, such as he is able to afford: one shall be a sin offering and the other a burnt offering.